fbpx

 Simply put, computer programming pays quite well.
 According to the United States Bureau of Labor Statistics, the median annual wage for computer programmers in 2014 was $77,550.
 Even the bottom 10% of programmers earned a respectable $44,140.
 For millennials facing high student debt and a job market dominated by low-paying service industry positions, it’s no wonder programming is so appealing.

 That isn’t to say that it doesn’t require a certain degree of analytical intelligence and creative problem solving skills.
 However, for a reasonably bright person with the motivation to take it seriously, there are plenty of resources out there for aspiring programmers to self-teach.
 Online courses are available from sites like Khan Academy, and even MIT have free open coursework available.
-For those with a bit of money to spend, programming “boot camps” provide an immersive educational experience to bring amateurs up to speed.
+For those with a bit of money to spend, programming “boot camps” provide an immersive experience to bring amateurs up to speed.

 Could the popularity of computer programming be its undoing?
 Recently, an oversupply of recent law graduates has left many JDs underemployed and burdened by substantial debt.
 Could the same thing happen with programming?
 It’s difficult to say.
 However, the most obvious threat to programmers’ job security isn’t an over-saturated domestic market.
 Instead, the threat comes from overseas.